Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         timed metadata tracks in [[!ISOBMFF]] clause 12.3
      2. The CMAF timed metadata track applies to the [=CMAF presentation=] ingested to a [=publishing point=] at the receiving entity.
-     3. To fullfill CMAF track requirements [[!MPEGCMAF]] in clause 7.3, such as not having gaps on the media timeline, filler data may needed.
+     3. To fulfill CMAF track requirements [[!MPEGCMAF]] in clause 7.3, such as not having gaps on the media timeline, filler data may be needed.
         Such filler data SHALL be defined by the metadata scheme signaled in URIMetaSampleEntry.
-For example, webvtt tracks define a VTTEmptyCueBox in [[!MPEG4-30]] clause 6.6. this cue is to be carried in samples in which no active cue occurs.
+For example, webvtt tracks define a VTTEmptyCueBox in [[!MPEG4-30]] clause 6.6.
+This cue is to be carried in samples in which no active cue occurs.
 Other schemes could define empty fillers amongst similar lines.
      4. CMAF track files do not support overlapping, multiple concurrently active or zero duration samples.
 In case metadata or events are concurrent, overlapping or of zero duration,